Chevron B48 car-by-car histories

 A second works Chevron Racing Team Chevron B48, first entered for Patrick Gaillard at the Nürburgring in late April, when it was backed by Promotor and Auto Hebdo.
 Gaillard drove it at two more races, then it was run by Derek McMahon Racing for Bernard Devaney to drive at Donington Park in August, at which time it was observed by both Adam Ferrington and Dan Rear to be wearing the "48-79-08" chassis plate.
 The Motoring News report of that race said it was an updated B42 chassis that Patrese had driven at Macau.
 The McMahon team then converted it to Formula Atlantic specification for Eddie Jordan to drive at Phoenix Park in September.
 It was then sold via Bobby Howlings to Brian Robinson (Stockton-on-Tees, County Durham), returned to F2 specification, and raced by him at the Silverstone Aurora round in October, where Autosport identified it as "B48/08" and ex-Gaillard/Devaney.
 Retained by Robinson for Aurora and libre in 1980, entered by Grange Performance Cars.
 Used in libre and in two British Formula 2 raced in 1981.
 Converted to GT form for 1982, using Lotus Esprit bodywork and retaining its Hart 420R engine, and raced by Robinson in the Donington GT Championship in 1982 and 1983.
 Sold to Bob Nelson, still in Esprit form, for 1984.
 Nelson took second place at Oulton Park on 1 July in the "ex-Brian Robinson Esprit".
 However, in 1985 and 1986, Nelson raced a Colt Starion in saloon racing.

 The history of the car is then a little uncertain, but said to have been run in Speed Events by Nigel Sillence in 1987, and by David Kerr in 1989, the latter using a Rover V8 engine.
 Nigel Sillence (Glastonbury, Somerset) ran a Chevron "B47" in the 1600cc class of hillclimbs in 1987.
 After David Keer, the car went to an owner who started a major rebuild, but died before he was able to use the car.
-From him, it ended up with Keith Harris, and by 2009, the car was being raced in hillclimbs for Harris by Martin Jones.
+This may have been James Sutcliffe, who owned the car in August 1990 when it was inspected by Roger Andreason on behalf of prospective buyer Chuck Sieber.
+At that time it still had the Esprit bodywork and a Rover engine with Hewland FG400 gearbox.
+From that owner, it ended up with Keith Harris, and by 2009, the car was being raced in hillclimbs for Harris by Martin Jones.
 From Harris it went to Robin Darlington, and was run for him by Damon Milnes in the Cholmondeley Pageant of Power in 2015 and 2016.

 It was sold by Darlington to Keith Taylor.